Trade mark hearing decisions

 See costs for more information.

-Hearings decisions are normally issued within 30 working days from the date of the hearing.
+Hearings decisions are normally issued within 60 working days from the date of the hearing.
+For more information on this and other expected timeframes, please visit our Timeframes page.

 The decision of the Assistant Commissioner will be sent to both parties via the IPONZ case management facility.